flub78/aws_cicd/doc/step_by_step.md

 ## SSH connection

 Once the instance is up and running it is possible to login using the default user and DNS address.
-The domain name can be used if you wait long enough for the DNS tables to be propagated.
+To use the domain name wait for the DNS tables to be propagated.

 ```
 ssh -i $TF_VAR_PRIVATE_KEY ubuntu@ec2-52-47-144-86.eu-west-3.compute.amazonaws.com